Who guides the Kayak trips & Carry's out our SUP Lessons?

 In the beautiful waterside village of Golant, two miles upstream from Fowey.
 From the A390 from Liskeard direction, go through Lostwithiel, and take the B3269 to Fowey.
 We are the left turn at the crossroads, signposted 'Golant'.
 From St Austell A390 follow the signs to 'Fowey' - at the Texaco garage, turn left, following signs to Bodmin, Liskeard and Lostwithiel.
 We are the right turn at the crossroads.
 See detailed map further down for village parking etc.

-What kit do I need to bring with me?
+What kit do I need to bring with me for Kayaking?

 - Old trainers or crocs (feet often get wet)